rticommunity/rtiperftest/srcDoc/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Since the sample size is bigger than 63000 Bytes, *RTI Perftest* will enable Asynchronous Publishing.
-By enabling Asynchronous Publishing, you also make use of the default *FlowController*, which might not be optimal.
-It might be a good practice to specify a *FlowController* tailored for the network where the scenario is.
+By enabling Asynchronous Publishing, you also make use of the default FlowController, which might not be optimal.
+Therefore, it is a good practice to also specify a FlowController that fits with the characteristics (bandwidth, latency, etc.) of the network where the *RTI Perftest* applications are going to run.

 *RTI Perftest* provides options to use a flow controller designed for a 10Gbps network and a 1Gbps one.
 However, by accessing the